 If your parent is unable to drive due to health reasons and you can’t take him or her to the grocery store, consider delivery options.
 Most stores offer a service that packs up the items and delivers them to a person’s doorstep.
 Simply go over the meal prep list for the week, which includes healthy snacks and beverages, and place the items in your online shopping cart.
 You can show your parent how to use grocery delivery, but you should verify the purchases if he or she has dementia or another cognitive condition that prevents him or her from making sound decisions.

 5. Shop on Discount Days

 Some stores offer deals to seniors in addition to weekly specials and coupons.
 The senior citizen discount could be five or ten percent or even more, depending on the retailer.
 Your loved one should find out if local stores have discounted shopping days for seniors and make it a priority to shop on those days.
 The money saved on grocery bills could go toward other expenses, such as utilities, insurance, and medical supplies.

-If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of homecare services.
-Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
+If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of Clearwater Home Care. services Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
 For more information about our flexible, customizable home care plans, call one of our compassionate Care Managers today at (727) 330-7862.